cspradli/HiggsID/README.md

 - NNET Architectures: ssl_methods/architectures.py

 ## Datasets
-- Due to the large size of the data, it can be downloaded in H5 files from the below link http://opendata.cern.ch/record/12102
+- Due to the large size of the data, it can be downloaded in H5 files from: http://opendata.cern.ch/record/12102